Tokosan/Tokosan/README.md

 ## Techonlogies and tools

-Since I've worked with several different tools, I will group them in three categories:
+Since I've worked with several different tools, I will group them in three categories.

+---

 ### Main toolchain